History of Nintendo: "Console war" with Sega

-Keith Stewart writes for The Guardian that Sega of America made themselves the "brash bad boy of the industry" with a "TV and print advertising campaign that set out to belittle Nintendo and its quaint, family-orientated consoles".
-Their TV ads, for example, "went straight for the teenagers with [an] aggressive, rock music-driven, jump cut-filled" style, and directly targeted Nintendo, such as with the tagline "Genesis does what Nintendon't".
-Sega toured malls across the U.S., setting up demonstrations favorably comparing their games against Nintendo's.
+Kalinske and his team began an intense and unorthodox campaign that made Sega a viable competitor.
+The team decided not to focus on what they viewed as Nintendo's core demographic, younger children, and worked on making Sega seem cool to a teenage audience.
+Keith Stewart writes for The Guardian that Sega of America made themselves the "brash bad boy of the industry" with a print and TV ad campaign "that set out to belittle Nintendo and its quaint, family-orientated consoles".
+Their TV ads "went straight for the teenagers with [an] aggressive, rock music-driven, jump cut-filled" style, and directly targeted Nintendo, such as with the tagline "Genesis does what Nintendon't".

+Sega toured malls across America, setting up demonstrations favorably comparing their games against Nintendo's.
 They alleged the Genesis was more powerful than the SNES due to a hardware feature known as "blast processing"; they marketed the phrase so intensely that Nintendo took out a two-page ad in various gaming magazines to rebut Sega's use of the phrase; in reality, it was a real feature which was unique to the Genesis, but did not provide the complete technological superiority over the SNES that Sega was claiming.
 Sega worked to get American game studios like Accolade, Electronic Arts (EA), and Spectrum Holobyte to develop Genesis-exclusive titles.
-They outbid Nintendo of America to get the rights to use NFL player Joe Montana as a mascot for a football video game, which became EA's Joe Montana Football (1990).
 Developers moving to the Genesis forced Nintendo to remove some of its stringent game licensing standards made for the NES' launch, such as developers not being allowed to publish a game on both Nintendo's and a competitor's consoles.

-Tom Kalinske also lowered the Genesis' U.S. retail price, bundling the console with its "most promising new game", Sonic the Hedgehog, for free.
-This had Sega take a large loss on each console sold, trying to "get [the] Genesis in as many homes as possible" and hope that software sales from those homes could make up for the losses.
-Sonic the Hedgehog, a platformer, released as a Genesis-exclusive title in 1991; it debuted Sonic, a blue hedgehog who can run at very high speeds.
-Britannica writes that the character was "designed to seem more modern than Nintendo’s mascot, Mario."
-After his debut game was a massive success, Sonic became the mascot of Sega, who began "a long battle for video [game] supremacy with Nintendo".

-Eventually, the Genesis became the most popular game console in the U.S, and Nintendo's market share dropped to approximately 35%.
-However, after a few years, the SNES eventually overtook the Genesis in North America, in part due to its exclusive game library.
-Total worldwide sales of the SNES eventually reached 49.10 million units, compared to the Genesis at an estimated 40 million units.
-By May 1993, Nintendo had reportedly become one of the top ten leading companies in the world.
+Eventually, the Genesis became the most popular game console in the U.S., and Nintendo's market share dropped to approximately 45%.
+However, the SNES ultimately sold 49.10 million units worldwide, compared to the Genesis' estimated 40 million.
+By 1993, Nintendo had reportedly become one of the top ten leading companies in the world.